garylirocks/quickrefs/azure-kubernetes-service.markdown

 When you create an AKS cluster, you need to specify
 - Node pool

-  You specify the VM size, node pools use virtual machine scale sets as the underlying infrastructure
+  You specify the VM size, node pools use VMSS(virtual machine scale sets) as the underlying infrastructure
 - Node count
 - Automatic routing